-10 Change of address/telephone numbers
+10 Change of Contact Details

-Parents are requested to inform the secretary's office, the class teacher/Erzieher and your Parent Representatives if there is a change of address, telephone number, e-mail address or any other details on the school records.
+Parents must inform the secretary's office, the class teacher/Erzieher and your Parent Representatives if there is a change of address, telephone number, e-mail address or any other details on the school records.
 Accurate records (particularly in relation to medical details and emergency contacts) are most important when urgent contact with parents is necessary.

-Please make sure that also your child has your telephone numbers in the school bag, e.g. in the "School Planner".
+(Please make sure that also your child has your telephone numbers in the school bag, e.g. in the "School Planner".)

-11 School facilities
+11 School Facilities

-There are 19 classrooms for the six academic years.
-In the Europe part of the school there are additional rooms for English lessons when the classes are split in mother-tongue groups.
+We have many learning spaces covering six academic school years (Grade 1 to 6).
+In the European branch of the school there are additional rooms for English lessons when the classes are split in mother-tongue groups and partner-tongue groups.
 The school area includes three buildings.

-House 1 Europe classes Ground floor Assembly hall, English and German library, kitchen, sports hall, ICT room, lost property station First floor Secretary, head teacher and staff room Basement Art and Science room House 2 Ground floor Canteen and dining rooms First floor Rooms for leisure time care ("Hort") House 3 Ground floor Europe classes, rooms for religious education First and second floor Classes of the German part of Charles Dickens School, ICT room
+House 1 Europe classes Ground floor Assembly hall, English and German library, kitchen, sports hall, ICT room, lost property station First floor Secretary, head teacher and staff room Basement Art and Science room House 2 Ground floor Canteen and dining rooms First floor Rooms for leisure time care (eFöb House 3 Ground floor Europe classes, rooms for religious education First and Classes of the German part of Charles Dickens School, ICT second room floor

 The outside area offers much space for running and playing games between and after lessons.
-It includes a football pit, playground, a sandpit and a ropeway.
+It includes a football pitch, playground, a sandpit and a monkey climbing.
 A Garden of the Senses, maintained by classes of year 4, invites children to explore different types of grounds and herbs.

-12 Lunch time and snacks
+12 Lunch Time and Snacks

-The children can bring either lunch packs from home or have a hot school lunch.
-Both are eaten in the canteen.
+The children have a hot school lunch in the school canteen.
 Hot school lunches are provided by an outside caterer (currently GREENs unlimited).
 To participate you have to make a contract with the caterer.
-Parents' contribution is €

-37 per month, 12 months a year.
-30 % of the total price is subsidised by the state of Berlin.
-If a child chooses not to eat a hot meal on one day or another there is no refund.
+Parents do not have to pay for this, the school lunch is paid for by the state of Berlin.
 The children can choose between two menus.
 The choice can be made on the day.
 School lunches are eaten between 11:30 a.m. and 12:30 p.m.
 At 09:30 a.m. each class has a healthy breakfast which you will have to provide, for example a sandwich, a piece of fruit and a drink.
 In the afternoon the children need another snack as school lasts until 4:00 pm.